kirch7/blockcounter-utils/README.md

 # blockcounter-utils
-Utilities to handling blocks in files
+Utilities to handling blocks in files.